Alexander G. Abell

 Alexander Gurdon Abell, often mistakenly misspelled Gordon, (June 29, 1818 – December 28, 1890) was an American diplomat, writer, and freemason.

 Biography

 Abell was born on June 29, 1818, to Gurdon and Anna Abell in New York City.
-Despite being born elsewhere, his parents would raise him in their city of residence, Franklin, Connecticut.
+Despite being born elsewhere, his parents would raise him in their town of residence, Franklin, Connecticut.
 In 1820 the family would move to Augusta, Georgia where his father would become a cotton dealer and slaveholder; following the move Abell would find himself in New Haven in 1826 when he was sent there for schooling.